 CSA S16 Canadian Steel Design

 Perform factored resistance checks for structural steel members according to CSA S16-19.
-Our calculator integrates section classification, member stability, and interaction formulas.
+The calculator integrates Clause 11 classification, member stability, and Clause 13 interaction checks.

 Design Check Overview

-The calculator classifies your cross-section into Classes 1 through 4 based on plate width-to-thickness ratios, which determines whether the member can develop its full plastic capacity or is limited by local buckling.
-It then evaluates section and member resistances for tension, compression, bending, and shear, accounting for effective lengths, buckling curves, and lateral-torsional buckling.
-Where combined actions are present, interaction checks with P-δ amplification are performed automatically.
+The calculator classifies your cross-section into Classes 1 through 4 based on Clause 11 width-to-thickness rules, then evaluates section and member resistances for tension, compression, bending, and shear.
+Where combined actions are present, interaction checks use the applicable Clause 13.8 or 13.9 path with the reported section properties and amplification factors.

 Clause Compliance Coverage: